Hermanlangner/saga_weaver/README.md

 end
 ```

-- Add SagaWeaver to your application
+- Add SagaWeaver to your `application.ex`

 ```elixir
 children = [